 Stamp duty: The states and territories impose stamp duty at rates of up to 6.5% on the transfer of real (tangible) property and some other business (intangible) property.
 Rates vary depending on the state or territory and the value of property transferred.
 Stamp duty also is imposed on the indirect transfer of real property held by certain companies and unit trusts, at rates of up to 6.5%.
-In some states, extra stamp duty may be imposed by way of a surcharge (for foreign buyers of residential property at rates of up to 8% on top of the standard rates) and/or premium duty rates (for high value residential property at rates of up to 7%), with a combined maximum rate of 15%.
-The state of New South Wales allows eligible first home buyers purchasing a lower value residence (up to AUD 1.5 million) or vacant residential land (up to AUD 800,000) to choose between paying stamp duty on the transfer of the property to them or paying an annual property tax, calculated in part on the property's value.
+In some states, extra stamp duty may be imposed by way of a surcharge (for foreign buyers of residential property, at rates of up to 8% on top of the standard rates) and/or premium duty rates (for high value residential property at rates of up to 7%), with a combined maximum rate of 15%.
+The state of New South Wales no longer applies the surcharge to foreign buyers from Finland, Germany, India, Japan, New Zealand, Norway, South Africa, and Switzerland.
+For foreign buyers of primary production land in Tasmania, extra stamp duty is also payable by way of surcharge duty at the rate of 1.5%.

-Net wealth/worth tax: Australia does not impose a net wealth tax or a net worth tax.
+Net wealth/worth tax: There is no net wealth tax or net worth tax.

-Inheritance/estate tax: Australia does not impose an inheritance tax or an estate tax.
+Inheritance/estate tax: There is no inheritance tax or estate tax.